maunope/DifferentiaPressureSensor/WEB_UI.md

 #### Data View Toggle

 When previewing a CSV file, the sparkline graphs can display either the raw sensor data or the smoothed (Kalman-filtered) data.
+The filter parameters are configured in `config.ini`.

 *   **Smoothed View (Default)**: This view shows the data after it has been processed by the Kalman filter.
 It is generally cleaner and easier to interpret, as it removes sensor noise.
 *   **Raw View**: This view shows the unprocessed data directly from the sensors.
 It is useful for diagnostics and for observing the unfiltered sensor behavior.

 You can switch between these views using the **"Smoothed"** and **"Raw"** toggle buttons located in the "Controls" panel above the data table.

+The system uses two distinct sets of Kalman filter parameters: one for normal logging (`kf_*_q`, `kf_*_r`) and one for high-frequency logging (`kf_*_q_hf`, `kf_*_r_hf`).
+All of these can be configured in `config.ini`.
+If the high-frequency parameters are not specified, the device will automatically calculate appropriate defaults based on the normal-frequency settings, providing a good baseline for both logging speeds out-of-the-box.

 #### Scrolling